jkillingsworth/jkillingsworth.com/_posts/2020-12-31-finding-the-roots-with-newtons-method.md

 ## The Method

-Newton's method is an iterative root finding technique for solving equations.
+Newton's method is an iterative root-finding technique for solving equations.
 It is sometimes called the Newton--Raphson method.
 In the univariate form, you can use this method to find the root of an equation in the following form:

 {% latex 1 fig-01 %}
     \begin{document}